ocaml-multicore/kcas/README.md

 Oops!
 What happened above is that the
 [_domain local timeout_](https://github.com/ocaml-multicore/domain-local-timeout)
-mechanism used by **kcas** was not implemented on the current domain.
+mechanism used by **Kcas** was not implemented on the current domain.
 The idea is that, in the future, concurrent schedulers provide the mechanism out of the box, but there is also a default implementation using the Stdlib `Thread` and `Unix` modules that works on most platforms.
 However, to avoid direct